deorder/feed-aggregator/README.md

 ## Examples

-The following will aggregate all court feeds into one:
+The following, when run from the command-line inside the cloned directory, will aggregate all court feeds into one:

 ```
 ./feed-aggregator us-courts.json us-courts-feed.db